 Yet the overwhelming evidence hasn’t been enough to convince the anti-vaxxers.
 Part of the problem is that children can begin to show signs of autism around the time they’re getting some of their childhood vaccinations, and people mistakenly assume that just because something is temporally correlated (occurring at the same time) there must be a cause and effect relationship.
 This kind of thinking is fundamentally flawed, and anyone with some degree of research literacy knows that correlation and causation are not the same thing.

 This matters because in an unreasonable attempt to avoid autism, parents are not vaccinating their kids and this is putting other people at risk.
 Certain individuals can’t get vaccines due to medical reasons, including a compromised immune system, and this is where the concept of herd immunity becomes particularly important.
-Herd immunity refers to the idea that if a high enough percentage of the population are vaccinated, an infectious organism has a hard time moving through the population, which serves to protect those who aren’t vaccinated.
+Herd immunity refers to the idea that if a high enough percentage of the population is vaccinated, an infectious organism has a hard time moving through the population, which serves to protect those who aren’t vaccinated.
 The percentage of the population that must be vaccinated depends on how contagious the infectious agent is; for a highly infectious illness like measles, 90-95% of people must be vaccinated to achieve herd immunity.
 If the anti-vaxxer movement gains enough steam, this means some of the most vulnerable members of the population may suffer.

 Imagine how much good could be done if all the energy and money that goes into anti-vaxxing could be diverted into better understanding autism spectrum disorders and how parents of neurodiverse kids can help them thrive.